 Leveraging military installation and local community capabilities and resources to reduce costs or risks by identifying shared values and opportunities.

-On February 11, 2015 the Economic Development Council of Okaloosa County, the 96th Test Wing (AFMC) and the 1SOW Hurlburt Field executed the Eglin and Hurlburt Community Partnership Program Charter to provide a platform supporting partnership opportunities.
-The Eglin and Hurlburt Community Partnership Program Leadership Committee is mandated by the charter to provide an ongoing framework to identify requirements and needs for Eglin AFB, Hurlburt Field and other partners; to develop partnership and collaboration opportunities among the member organizations; and, to leverage capabilities and resources to achieve mutual value and benefit.
+February 2015 marked the historical Public-Private Partnership solidification event where the Economic Development Council of Okaloosa County (DBA One Okaloosa EDC), the 96th Test Wing Eglin Air Force Base and the 1st Special Operations Wing Hurlburt Field executed the EDC-Eglin-Hurlburt Community Partnership Program Charter to provide a platform supporting military-community partnership opportunities.
+The EDC-Eglin-Hurlburt Community Partnership Program Leadership Committee is mandated by the Charter to provide an ongoing framework to identify requirements and needs for Eglin AFB, Hurlburt Field and other partners; to develop partnership and collaboration opportunities among the member organizations; and, to leverage capabilities and resources to achieve mutual value and benefit.